 - Investment objectives: What are your goals for your retirement savings?
 An annuity may be a good choice if you want a guaranteed income stream.
 On the other hand, if you’re seeking to maximize the potential returns on your investment, a 401k may be a better fit.

 - Financial situation: What is your current financial situation, and what are your retirement income needs?
-An annuity may be a good choice if you need a guaranteed source of income, while a 401k may be a better option if you’re able to take on more risk for the potential of higher returns.
+An annuity may be a good choice if you need a guaranteed source of income, while a 401k may be a better option if you can take on more risk for the potential of higher returns.

 - Age and retirement goals: How far are you from retirement, and what is your retirement timeline?
 If you’re close to retirement, an annuity may be a good choice, as it provides a guaranteed source of income that can last for the rest of your life.
 If you’re further from retirement, a 401k may be a better option, as you’ll have more time to take advantage of the potential for higher returns.